JonathanMoreno14/RubyonRails-CommandLine-Syntax/RubyonRails-Topics/Testing.md

 ```

-##Testing the Links layouts
+##Testing Links

-Testing the links within the layout will be created by adding a new test file associated with ***integration test***
+Testing the links within the layout will be created by adding a new test file associated with the ***integration test***

 We begin by generating a template.
 The template can be called what ever you like.
 ```